 These common vegetables are loaded with sulfur compounds and quercitin which relieve inflammation directly and inhibit enzymes that cause joint inflammation.

 Onions display anti-allergic, anti-inflammatory, antihistaminic and anti-aging properties.
 In general onions with a sharply strong taste like red onions contain the highest amount of antioxidant compounds.
 They are higher in total flavonoids than white onions and yellow onions are considered to be in the middle.

 Onions and garlic are great in soups, grain dishes, and sautéed greens.
-I use them in almost every dish I cook.
+I use them daily.